WebGL 02: "Movement and Color"

 Building VAOs

-Once again, there's some repeated logic here, so I've added in two more helper functions that are specific to this demo:
+Once again, there's some repeated logic here, so I've added in two more helper functions.

 function buildCircleVao(